 We’ve had decades of experience visiting Disney Parks and have never felt like we were in any danger in all of our visits.
 The most prominent example that comes to mind is our experience with when Hurricane Irma hit Walt Disney World.
 We felt safe the entire time and were amazed by all the precautions that are taken to protect guests.

-Now, getting to our current situation.
+Now, getting to our current situation with the coronavirus.
 Disney is one of the largest companies in the world with billions of dollars at stake and tens of thousands of employees to look out for.
-The people who run the company are very smart and are acting very cautious at the moment, looking out for the long-term future of the company.
+The people who run the company are very smart and are acting very cautious and looking out for the long-term future of the company.

-Already with the reopening plan they’ve laid out, they’ve shown that they aren’t making any rash decisions to start reopening too soon.
-They won’t risk everything to make a few bucks in the near-term if it jeopardizes the company’s overall future.
+With the reopening plan they’ve already put in place, they’ve shown that they won’t risk everything to make a few bucks in the near-term if it jeopardizes the company’s overall future.

-The best current example is how they dealt with the Disney World closure at the start.
+Just look at how they dealt with the Disney World closure back in March.
 As soon as cases started popping up in the U.S., Disney installed handwashing stations and sanitizer around the parks for guests to use.

 Then Disney closed down the parks on March 14, almost 3 weeks before non-essential businesses were asked to close by the state of Florida.
 There were no cases of the virus in Walt Disney World and it was clear they didn’t want there to be any, given the negative publicity that would have created.

 Moving forward, Disney has been cooperating closely with local authorities and medical experts to figure out the best plan for the parks moving forward.
-They are working with 2 Economic Recovery Task Forces in Florida and currently laying out plans for the best way to keep guests safe while visiting Disney World.
+They have worked with authorities and put together a system to keep guests safe while visiting Disney World.

-Disney is going to continue to follow the best practices from the CDC and governmental agencies and won’t reopen Disney World until it’s safe to do so.
+Disney is going to continue to follow the best practices from the CDC and governmental agencies and won’t make any decisions that they suggest are unsafe.

-What Will Disney Do to Keep Guests Safe?
+What Is Disney Doing to Keep Guests Safe Now?

 Of course, since everyone is worried about getting sick, everything revolves around lower the spread of germs from one person to another.
-So far the best ways to do that, as directed by the CDC, are for people to keep their distance from one another and to practice good hygiene and sanitization.
+So far the best ways to do that, as directed by the CDC, are for people to keep their distance from one another, wear masks and to practice good hygiene and sanitization.

-In order to keep guests safe, a new set of guidelines needs to be established which allows the Disney Parks to operate, and keep guest exposure to a minimum.
+In order to keep guests safe, a new set of guidelines has been established which allows Disney Parks to operate, and keep guest exposure to a minimum.

-In a recent post we talk about all the new changes and guidelines coming to Disney World after it reopens, where we go into more detail.
-For now here are a few of the key ones Disney will use.
+In a recent post, we talked about all the new changes and guidelines to Disney World since reopening, where we go into more detail.
+For now here are a few of the key ones Disney is currently using.

 Cooperating with Authorities

-Florida’s Orange County has already laid out preliminary plans for how the parks will run once they are back.
-Obviously, Disney is going to cooperate with whatever guidelines the authorities are recommending, and will be trying as many ways as possible to protect Cast Members and park guests.
+Obviously, Disney is going to keep cooperating with whatever guidelines the authorities are recommending, and will be trying as many ways as possible to protect Cast Members and park guests.

 Obviously, the more people you have in one area, the more at risk you are.
-In order to solve this problem Disney World is going to limit attendance in its theme parks when they first reopen.
-Shanghai Disneyland only allows 30% of its normal capacity for instance and Walt Disney World will likely follow something similar.
+In order to solve this problem, Disney World is currently limiting park attendance in its theme parks.

 Increased Sanitization/Wiping Down

-Inside the parks, Disney is increasing the sanitization and cleaning to make sure they are as safe as possible.
-All “high-touch” areas like doors, handles, buttons, etc, will need to be cleaned much more often than usual.
+Inside the parks, Disney has increased the sanitization and cleaning to make sure they are as safe as possible.
+All “high-touch” areas like doors, handles, buttons, etc, are cleaned much more often than usual.

-Just before the Disney World parks closed in March, they had set up dozens of hand washing stations and hand sanitizer all over the parks for guests to use.
-They will even be posted outside all restaurants and attractions.
+Just before the Disney World parks closed in March, they had set up dozens of handwashing stations and hand sanitizer all over the parks for guests to use.
+You can find them in restaurants, in line for rides, outside bathrooms and basically in every angle of the parks.
+I think there are more hand sanitizing stations throughout the parks than there are people most of the time!

 Distancing in Queues